Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-We note that a constraint similar to (\ref{eq:Bode_Fano}) exists for RC circuits.
-Therefore, if one chose to couple to the observable electric field produced by the dark matter, an inequality similar to (\ref{eq:BF_magic_ineq}) would result.
-A construction of the top-hat transmission may be performed using Chebyshev filters.
-As one increases the number of LC poles in the filter, the transmission profile approaches a top-hat.
-For more information, see \cite{fano1950theoretical}.
-Because these circuits are multi-pole and would need to be tunable to search for a wide range of dark matter, they would be difficult to implement in an experiment.
-It is therefore important to ask how well a single-pole resonator compares to the Bode-Fano optimal top-hat, described by (\ref{eq:BF_magic_ineq_limits}), and whether this simply tunable implementation is close enough to optimal to be used in practical circuits.
+We note that a constraint similar to (\ref{eq:Bode_Fano}) exists for RC (resistor-capacitor) signal sources.\cite{pozar2012microwave} Therefore, if one chose to couple to the observable electric field produced by the dark matter, inequalities analogous to (\ref{eq:BF_magic_ineq}) and (\ref{eq:BF_magic_ineq_limits}) would result.
+A construction of the Bode-Fano optimal top-hat may be performed using Chebyshev filters.\cite{fano1950theoretical} As one increases the number of LC poles in the filter, the transmission profile approaches a top-hat.
+Because these networks are multi-pole and would need to be tunable to search for dark matter over a wide band, they would be difficult to implement in an experiment.
+It is therefore important to ask how well a single-pole resonator compares to the Bode-Fano optimal top-hat and whether this simply tunable implementation is close enough to optimal to be used in practical searches.